okteto/okteto/README.md

 [license]: https://github.com/okteto/okteto/blob/master/LICENSE
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3055/badge)](https://bestpractices.coreinfrastructure.org/projects/3055)

-Okteto lets you launch ephemeral development environments in Kubernetes.
-You can iterate in you application's source code locally and see the results immediately reflected in your Kubernetes cluster.
-No build, push or deploy required.

 ## Overview

 Kubernetes has made it very easy to deploy applications to the cloud at a higher scale than ever, but the development practices have not evolved at the same speed as application deployment patterns.